 If your friend is a blogger, they will probably be very interested in affiliate marketing, which is promoting products you love and getting commissions for it.
 It’s a great way for bloggers to monetize the hard work they put into their sites.
 I blew through Making Sense of Affiliate Marketing in about two days because I was eating up all the lessons.
 The online course was created by Michelle of MakingSenseofCents.com and I can highly recommend it.
 She shares all her tips for how she reached about $100K per MONTH in affiliate sales.
 The class also comes with a private Facebook group that is very useful.
 Michelle answers questions in it that she could definitely charge consulting fees for if she wanted.
 She also lets us promote our blog posts and help each other get the word out about our blogs.

-Yes, all the appliances and accessories below all relate to coffee.
+No list of Christmas gifts for entrepreneurs would be complete without a section on coffee.
 That’s because when you’re an entrepreneur, you don’t get a lot of sleep and you rely heavily on caffeine. :)

 I researched this obsessively before buying.
 The thing is, it’s not healthy to boil water in plastic components because it releases carcinogens.
 It is very difficult, however, to find an electric kettle without plastic parts.
 This Secura electric kettle was the best I found.
 It is plastic on the outside—but the inside is completely stainless steel.
 The ONLY part that may leech a tiny bit of plastic is there is a tiny hole at the top of the interior that allows steam to pass through to let the kettle know when to turn off.
 Through that hole there is plastic, so I suppose some steam could touch the plastic inside the handle and leech into the interior, but that’s a small amount.
 Anyway, I love this kettle and I used it to boil water for coffee and tea.
 I also used it to boil potatoes and such, since the element is completely covered by stainless steel.
 Highly recommend!